 Stop-loss is additional insurance purchased by employers that protects them from assuming 100% of the liability for claims losses.

 The insurer’s liability begins where the employer’s liability stops – typically after a total dollar ceiling or aggregate cap is reached during a contract period.
 Another type of stop-loss insurance – specific-stop-loss (or individual stop-loss) – protects the employer against a high claim from any single employee.
 Generally, all but the largest self-funded employers have both types of stop-loss insurance in some form.

 The cost of stop-loss insurance varies widely based on several different elements.
 Insurance companies use mathematical underwriting models to analyze historical claims data to project future coverage costs and estimate the value of coverage per employee per month, basing the premium on the number of participants, the age of participants, and other factors.

 Network savings performance is a key element that carriers use to calculate an employer’s stop-loss premium.
-The Alliance proactively reaches out to carriers to provide the most up-to-date network data, ensuring our 285+ employers receive the best rates possible.
-(Here’s a list of stop-loss carriers we’ve evaluated for our members to use.)
+The Alliance proactively reaches out to carriers to provide the most up-to-date network data, ensuring our 340+ employer-employer-members receive the best rates possible.
+(Here’s a list of stop-loss carriers we’ve evaluated for our employer-members to use.)